 What Is a Visual Novel?

-A visual novel is a story-focused game format that combines written narrative, character art, background music, and player choices.
-Unlike action games, the core experience is reading and making decisions that change relationship dynamics or route outcomes.
+A visual novel is a story-focused game that combines written narrative, character art, background music, and player choices.
+The core experience is reading and making decisions that shape the story.
+Visual novels originated in Japan in the early 1990s and are now played worldwide on PC, console, mobile, and browser.

 Most visual novels are divided into scenes and routes.
 Scenes deliver dialogue, narration, and setup.
 Routes are major story paths triggered by your choices.
-Good route design makes each path feel distinct, not just a cosmetic variation.
+A typical screen shows a background image, character sprites, a text box, and occasional choice menus.
+Music and sound effects set the mood.

 Common genres